 Everything was perfect.
 I was healthy and working, and my son was happily married with a son.

-My son went through a divorce and remarriage.
-He was the father of four children.
+After retiring, my life took a new direction.
+My son went through a divorce and remarried.
+He became the father of four children.

-Whenever my son came to visit, which was usually two or three times a month, he would inform me that the kids were preoccupied with school work or other commitments.
+Whenever my son visited, usually two or three times a month, he would inform me that the kids were busy with schoolwork or other commitments.

 I stayed occupied by socializing with my neighbors and going to the senior citizen community center.